Emerging Synergies in Causality and Deep Generative Models: A Survey: Conclusion

-iVAE \cite{khemakhem2020variational} adopts a factorized prior distribution based on an observed variable, ensuring identifiable latents. iFlow \cite{li2019identifying}, rather than optimizing a log-likelihood lower bound like iVAE, employs normalizing flow for direct log-likelihood maximization.
-CI-iVAE \cite{kim2023covariate} highlights iVAE's potential "posterior collapse" issue, where the impact of $\bm x$ diminishes, leading to $q(\bm z|\bm x,\bm u)=p(\bm z|\bm u)$.
-To tackle this, CI-iVAE suggests deriving the latent solely from $\bm x$ and combining $q(\bm z|\bm x)$ and $q(\bm z|\bm x, \bm u)$ to prevent posterior collapse. iMSDA\cite{kong2022partial} introduces domain index as an additional variable, extracting invariant components for domain adaptation. iStyleGAN \cite{xie2022multi} underscores the identifiability of latent variables with domain indices, effectively generating paired samples from unpaired data.
+{ In addition to VAEs, GANs and diffusion-based models, normalizing flows also serve as an important element in causal representation learning due to its invertiblility nature. iFlow \cite{li2019identifying}, rather than optimizing a log-likelihood lower bound like iVAE, employs normalizing flows for direct log-likelihood maximization and recovers the true latents.
 The study by \cite{von2021self} posits data augmentation as a latent model, elucidating the success of contrastive learning by isolating unwanted style information.
-DEAR \cite{shen2022weakly} advances from a super-graph to a causal graph, utilizing VAE's encoder latent to craft a causal representation.
 CauCA \cite{liang2023causal} achieves causal mechanism identifiability with intervention datasets and a known causal graph.
 Conversely, \cite{von2023nonparametric} identifies bi-variate latent variables across different datasets without requiring the causal graph, emphasizing the removal of parental influences through perfect interventions.
-They validate their findings using normalizing flow, selecting the best-performing model.
+They validate their findings using normalizing flow, selecting the best-performing model.}